 J.W.
 Carpenter has served as Executive Director of the Birmingham Education Foundation (BEF) since September 2013.
 Before coming to BEF, Carpenter served as the founding Executive Director for Teach For America Alabama-a branch of the nationally-recognized organization committed to providing and advocating for high quality education for students in low-income communities.

 Prior to his role with Teach For America, Carpenter was a litigator for the Birmingham law firm of Walston, Wells, and Birchall, LLP.
 Carpenter earned a B.A. in Political Science from Boston College and J.D. from the Georgetown University Law Center.
-He serves on the boards of A+ Education Partnership, Hispanic Interest Coalition of Alabama, Operation Hope-Alabama, and k12 Lean Labs, and is also a member of the Kiwanis Club of Greater Birmingham, the PARCA Roundtable, and the GEAR UP-Birmingham Advisory Board.
-He was named Top 40 under 40 in Birmingham in 2010, and is an alumnus of Leadership Birmingham, Leadership Alabama, and Leadership UAB.
+He serves on the boards of A+ Education Partnership, Hispanic Interest Coalition of Alabama, and the Blackburn Institute at the University of Alabama.
+He is also a member of the Kiwanis Club of Greater Birmingham, the GEAR UP-Birmingham Advisory Board, and is in the fourth year of serving on the campaign cabinet for the United Way of Central Alabama.
+He was named Top 40 under 40 in Birmingham in 2010, and is an alumnus of the PARCA Roundtable, Leadership Birmingham, Leadership Alabama, and Leadership UAB.
 In 2016, Carpenter was selected for a weeklong fellowship in Strategic Nonprofit Management at Harvard by the Alabama Association of Nonprofits and the Birmingham alumni chapter of Harvard Business School.

 Katrina Crenshaw Dada

-A native of Bessemer, Alabama, Katrina Crenshaw prides herself on being a positive representation of her hometown and a loving sponsor of the next generation of leaders that are currently matriculating through local public school systems.
-She is a graduate of Tuskegee University where she obtained a Bachelor of Science degree in chemical engineering.
-Katrina previously worked as an engineer in environmental compliance at Alabama Power Company in Birmingham and brings a wealth of technical and leadership experience that is tremendously beneficial to her work with Ed.
-She has always had a passion for student development and preparedness for lifelong success.
+A native of Bessemer, Alabama, Dada prides herself on being a positive representation of her hometown and a loving sponsor of the next generation of leaders, specifically those currently matriculating through local public school systems.
+Katrina is a graduate of Tuskegee University where she obtained a Bachelor of Science in Chemical Engineering.
+Katrina previously worked as an Engineer in environmental compliance at Alabama Power Company in Birmingham.
+She brings a wealth of technical and leadership experience that has proven to be a tremendous asset to her work with Ed.
+She has always had a passion for youth development and preparedness for lifelong success.

-With a keen interest in crime and education correlates, Forté served as the lead ACT Prep Instructor to Jess Lanier High School’s Class of 2008 cohort in Bessemer, AL for Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) , taught for two years in a therapeutic correctional classroom at J.F.
-Ingram State Technical College in Columbiana, and has supported Science, Technology, Engineering, and Mathematics (STEM) efforts across the United States, as an Eureka!
-Technology Instructor with Girls of Central Alabama.
-Along with a new role at Ed, in her spare time Forté continues as a Professional At Home Scorer for Pearson and ACT Prep K12 Faculty for Kaplan.
+With a keen interest in crime and education correlates, Forté served as the lead ACT Prep Instructor to Jess Lanier High School’s Class of 2008 cohort in Bessemer, AL for Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) – The Class of 2008 set a school scholarship record of $5.4M, achieved daily attendance gains, increased postsecondary entrance, and changed the “drop out label” for Jess Lanier High School.
+Forte’ taught for two years in a therapeutic correctional classroom at J.F.
+Ingram State Technical College in Columbiana.
+As an Adult Education, Workforce Development, and Computer Instructor, she helped to implement a curriculum to create an all-time 50% GED passing rate for offenders.
+She has supported Science, Technology, Engineering, and Mathematics (STEM) efforts across the United States, as an Eureka!
+Technology Instructor with Girls of Central Alabama and Kaplan ACT Coach.
+Along with an inaugural role at Ed, in her spare time Forté leads the UAB Black Alumni Chapter as Chair.
+She is also a 2016 Leadership UAB Alum.
 The Aliceville native and Birmingham resident enjoys giving back to the community, volunteer opportunities, and leading fitness activities.

 Suzy joined Ed in January 2016 after over 24 years in education program management at the Birmingham Museum of Art.
 She was responsible for developing programming for teachers and schools as well as public programming and outreach to community groups and other cultural institutions.
 She received her undergraduate degree in art history from the University of the South and her Master’s degree in art history from Vanderbilt University.
 She believes strongly in community service and currently serves on the Advocacy Task force of the Alabama Alliance for Arts Education, the CTE Advisory Committee for the Carver High School Animation Program and as Treasurer for the Alabama Art Education Association.
 She was a founding board member of Heart Gallery of Alabama and has served on the boards of the Jefferson County Children’s Policy Cooperative, the Nia Institute and the Junior Board of Gateway.
 In addition, she served as Board President for VSA arts Alabama, a statewide nonprofit group that serves people with chronic illnesses and disabilities through the arts.
 She is an alumnus of Leadership Birmingham.